Greetings feline fanciers! Skye Blake here, continuing the trail toward understanding CBD for cats.

 Review the Certificate of Analysis to see what’s in the product you’re using.

-In following the CBD trails, I found no specific info about the effects of CBD on kittens or pregnant and lactating mama cats.
+I found no specific info about the effects of CBD on kittens, pregnant or lactating cats, so it might be best to avoid any CBD products for them.

 Check the information on each manufacturer.